samuelebortolotti/neural-prnu-extractor/presentation/main.md

 :::: column

 ## ReduceLROnPlateau
-Instead of manually reducing the learning rate, we introduced this function in order to decrease it automatically after a *patience* threshold.
+Instead of reducing manually the learning rate, we introduced this function in order to decrease it automatically after a *patience* threshold.

 ::::

 :::

-# Residual FFDNet - Changes [Cont...]
+# Residual FFDNet - Our contribution

 ## Resource usage
-To work in a limited environment, we introduced a stopping criterion if the requested resources exceeded a user-fixed limit (different from the machine one).
+In order to work in a limited environment, we introduced a stopping criterion if the requested resources exceeded a user-fixed limit (different from the machine one).

 ## Different experiments
-To handle different training sessions, we have created an argparser to specify several parameters (e.g. experiment name, datasets, epochs, gpu fraction, ...)
+So as to handle different training sessions, we have created an argument parser to specify several parameters (e.g. experiment name, datasets, epochs, gpu fraction, ...)

-# Residual FFDNet - Changes [Cont...]
+# Residual FFDNet - Our contribution

 ## Wiener as groundtruth
-As suggested by Prof. De Natale, we trained FFDNet by using the Wiener filter to produce groundtruth noise.
+As suggested by Prof. De Natale, we trained FFDNet by using the Wiener filter to produce ground-truth noise.
 The extracted noise is used to compute the loss of the residual net

 $$\mathcal{L}_{res}(\theta) = \frac{1}{2m}\sum_{j=1}^{m}{\parallel \mathcal{F}((\tilde{\mathrm{I}}_j, \mathrm{M}_j); \theta) - \mathrm{N}_j \parallel^2}$$

 ## Green channel
-In order to work with the Wiener filter we had to reduce images to grayscale.
+In order to work with the Wiener filter, we had to reduce images to grayscale.
 The approach that we followed was simply to extract the green channel, without taking into account possible contributions of the others.

 # Dataset [@shullani2017vision]

-The dataset used for training the model and evaluating its performance is the VISION dataset, provided by Università degli Studi di Firenze.
+The dataset used to train the model and evaluate its performance is the VISION dataset, provided by Università degli Studi di Firenze.

 ## Training (Train + Validation)